bodommer/ExpectedForce/README.txt

 CONTENTS
 exffunction.cpp is the Glenn Lawyer original function.
 Calculates the expected force of a node.

-main.cpp loads a graph from a (number of) text file(s) and calculate the expected force of the nodes.
+main.cpp loads a graph from a text file and calculate the expected force of the nodes.

 stdafx.h is an header for standard libraries and the exfccp function.